VMware Backup Schedule | Automated Snapshot & File Backup

 For most times, image-based backups are more recommended than file-based backups, because they back up the entire VM which is helpful for disaster recovery.
 However, if you only want to back up part of the data, file-based backup can provide you with a more granular operation.

-Fortunately, if you are using vSphere 6.7 or later version, there is a built-in file-based backup feature vCenter Server you can choose from.
+Fortunately, if you are using vSphere 6.7 or later version, you can use the Backup Schedule in VMware vCenter to create automated file-based backup.
 The protocols supported for backups are FTPS, HTTPS, SCP, FTP, and HTTP.

 How to create VMware backup schedule via vCenter Server: